casper-ecosystem/liquid-staking-contracts/docs/stories/user-stories.md

     1. As a user, I should be able to approve and deploy the claim transaction via CSPR.click, so that it's executed.
     1. As the StakeCSPR app, I should monitor claim transaction execution, so that when the results are available the CSPR amount transferred is displayed to the user.

 1. As an external smart contract, I should be able to call the StakeCSPR smart contract to get the current rate sCSPR/CSPR.

+1. As an external smart contract, I should be able to call the StakeCSPR smart contract to stake CSPR, so that I get sCSPR in return.

+1. As an external smart contract, I should be able to call the StakeCSPR smart contract to unstake sCSPR, so that I get a receipt id in return.

+1. As an external smart contract, I should be able to claim the unstaked CSPR after 7 eras using the receipt id.

 TBD